said90/movieRent/README.md

 if you don't have created those tables go to the folder project resource and you will find 'data.sql' execute the script ,the script will create two tables  and two user: admin and user.

+## Runnig project with docker-compose

+Open a terminal on root folder of the project and execute next command: **docker-compose up**, and the projecto will run locally.

 ### Using API

 I'll try to explain the logic used to resolve the challange, First you have to get JWT from 'oauth/token' endpoint with admin or user credentials, the credentials are: